LaMonte Wade Jr Player Props: Giants vs. Pirates

 Pirates Pitching Rankings

-- The pitching staff for the Pirates has a collective 8.9 K/9, which ranks 12th in the league.
+- The Pirates pitching staff is 13th in MLB with a collective 8.9 strikeouts per nine innings.

-- The Pirates' 4.07 team ERA ranks 11th across all league pitching staffs.
+- The Pirates' 4.01 team ERA ranks 10th across all MLB pitching staffs.

-- Pirates pitchers combine to give up the sixth-fewest home runs in baseball (52 total, one per game).
+- Pirates pitchers combine to surrender 52 home runs (one per game), the fourth-fewest in baseball.

-- The righty last appeared on Wednesday against the Texas Rangers, when he tossed 5 2/3 innings, allowing three earned runs while giving up six hits.
+- In his last appearance on Saturday against the Seattle Mariners, the right-hander tossed six innings, giving up six earned runs while surrendering seven hits.

 © 2023 Data Skrive.
 All rights reserved.